Emre Demir

-Emre Demir (born 15 January 2004) is a Turkish professional footballer who plays as a midfielder for Turkish club Samsunspor, on loan from Fenerbahçe.
+Emre Demir (born 15 January 2004) is a Turkish professional footballer who plays as an attacking midfielder or a winger for Turkish club Sakaryaspor on loan from Fenerbahçe.

 Club career

 Early career

 Demir started playing football with his local club Mersin at the age of 6, and moved to Kayserispor 2 years later.
 As a youth talent, he attended trials at Barcelona and Paris Saint-Germain.

 Kayserispor

 On 18 January 2019, Demir signed his first professional contract with Kayserispor aged 15.
 One week after his 15th birthday, Demir made his professional debut with Kayserispor in a 0-0 Turkish Cup tie with Akhisarspor on 22 January 2019, playing the final three minutes of the match.

-He became the youngest goalscorer in Süper Lig history when he scored against Gençlerbirliği S.K. on 9 November 2019, aged 15 years and 299 days.
+On 9 November 2019, aged 15 years and 299 days, he became the youngest goalscorer in Süper Lig history when he scored against Gençlerbirliği.

 Barcelona

 On 23 September 2021, Barcelona Atlètic announced an agreement with Kayserispor to sign Demir for the 2022–23 season for a fee of 2 million euros.
 On 14 July 2022, Demir signed a five-year deal, with a buyout clause of €400 million.